 - (1) Beijing Yisheng Leju Information Services Co., Ltd., or Beijing Leju, is a VIE established in China in 2008 and is 80% owned by Mr. Xudong Zhu and 20% owned by Mr. Zuyu Ding, and each of Shanghai Yi Xin E-Commerce Co., Ltd., or Shanghai Yi Xin and Beijing Jiajujiu E-Commerce Co., Ltd., or Beijing Jiajujiu is a VIE established in China in 2011 and is 70% owned by Mr. Zuyu Ding and 30% owned by Mr. Weijie Ma.
 We effectively control Beijing Leju, Shanghai Yi Xin and Beijing Jiajujiu through contractual arrangements.
-See "Related Party Transactions-Contractual Arrangements with Beijing Leju, Shanghai Yi Xin and Beijing Jiajujiu (the consolidated VIEs)." - The business scope of each of Shanghai Yi Yue Information Technology Co., Ltd., or Shanghai Yi Yue, Shanghai Xiangle Information Technology Limited, or Shanghai Xiangle, Shanghai SINA Leju Information Technology Co., Ltd., or Shanghai Fangxin Information Technology Co., Ltd., or Shanghai Fangxin, Beijing Maiteng Fengshun Science and Technology Co., Ltd., or Beijing Maiteng, and E-House City Rehouse Real Estate Consultant (Wuhan) Co., Ltd., a subsidiary of E-House City Rehouse Real Estate Broker (Shanghai) Co., Ltd., or City Rehouse, contains the busines of development of computer software which falls in the encouraged category for foreign investment in the Foreign Investment Industrial Guidance Catalogue.
-The business scope of each of City Rehouse an all its subsidiaries contains the business of real estate brokerage service which falls in the restricted category for foreign investment in the Foreign Investment Industrial Guidance Catalogue.
-The other business scope of each of Shanghai Yi Yue, Shanghai Xiangle, Shanghai Fangxin, Beijing Maiteng, and City Rehouse and all its subsidiaries are not listed in the Foreign Investment Industrial Guidance Catalogue and thus fall in the permitted category for foreign investment under PRC law.
+See "Related Party Transactions-Contractual Arrangements with Beijing Leju, Shanghai Yi Xin and Beijing Jiajujiu (the consolidated VIEs)." - The registered business scope of each of Shanghai Yi Yue Information Technology Co., Ltd., or Shanghai Xiangle Information Technology Limited, or Shanghai Xiangle, Shanghai SINA Leju Information Technology Co., Ltd., or Shanghai Fangxin Information Technology Co., Ltd., or Shanghai Fangxin, and Beijing Maiteng Fengshun Science and Technology Co., Ltd or Beijing Maiteng contains the business of development of computer software which falls in the encouraged category for foreign investment in the Foreign Investment Industrial Guidance Catalogue.
+The registered business scope of each of E-House City Rehouse Real Estate Broker (Shanghai) Co., Ltd., or City Rehouse, and all its subsidiaries contains the business of real estate brokerage service which falls in the restricted category for foreign investment in the Foreign Investment Industrial Guidance Catalogue.
+Under PRC law, foreign investors are allowed to own 100% of PRC subsidiaries with a registered business scope which includes real estate brokerage services so long as they obtain necessary approval from the relevant government authorities.
+Currently, City Rehouse and all its subsidiaries provide supporting services to our e-commerce business and no longer provide any secondary real estate brokerage services.
+The other businesses listed in the registered business scope of each of Shanghai Yi Yue, Shanghai Xiangle, Shanghai SINA Leju, Shanghai Fangxin, Beijing Maiteng, and City Rehouse and all its subsidiaries are not listed in the Foreign Investment Industrial Guidance Catalogue and thus fall in the permitted category for foreign investment under PRC law. - (3) We are in the process of deregistering Shanghai Xiangle.